tassa-yoniso-manasi-karoto/irgen/README.md

 - **ResXMax** and **ResYMax**: on wikipedia each image is available in various resolutions and irgen will automatically download the highest quality available but you can limit the maximal resolution accepted using these values.

 ## TODO
-- merge Fn and FnScope into a JSON struct
+- ankiconnect support
 - "pinned" user-defined group of high-value image that can be displayed none
-- ankiconnect support

 ## About
 I originally started this project many, many years ago.
 It lived first as a shell script, then as python script, then as a very poorly written Go codebase.
 I am providing it here after a near complete rewrite for public interest. (edit: the code is still pretty bad tbh)